Most of the razors I’ve featured here cost between $20 to $60, which is pretty reasonable when you compare it to the price of replacement cartridges.

 Here’s close up of the handle…

-The Weishi has a long handled and short handled versions.
-The long handled version measures over 4 inches while the short handed version measures around 3.5 inches.
+The Weishi has a long-handled and short-handled version.
+The long-handled version measures over 4 inches while the short-handed version measures around 3.5 inches.

 Choosing one will boil down to personal preference.
-For men with larger hands, the long handle version would be more suitable to them.
+For men with larger hands, the extended handle version would be more suitable to them.